aimanh22/Cloud-Continuous-Delivery-of-Microservice-Project/README.md

 ## Step 4 Connecting Repo to CodeBuild

-This Github Repo is then
+This Github Repo is then connected to the CodeBuild for Continuous Integration and Deployment each time a new code is pushed to the Github Repo.

 ## Step 5 Running the App

-The App is then containerized using the docker command as in the buildspec.yml.
+The App can then be run using the url created by the AppRunner.